Lavedonio/Alexandria/docs/sql_tools.md

 from instackup.sql_tools import MySQLTool

 with MySQLTool() as my:
-    # use my object to interact with PostgreSQL database
+    # use my object to interact with MySQL database
 ```

 **2nd way:**